 We understand it can be a big step to apply for an M.Ed. program when you’re already committed to teaching.
 Still, there’s a lot to be gained from these simultaneous endeavors—and we’re eager to help you make the most of this valuable opportunity.
 Here are some ideas that can help as you consider the next step In your professional advancement.

 Juggling extra hours of work and study can be difficult enough as is, but in some cases, directly conflicting schedules make it even tougher to balance teaching and grad school.
 Therein lies the value of online learning: a greater degree of flexibility.

-Depending on the structure of your classes and your teaching schedule, you can learn at your convenience, logging in during the weekends, in the evening, or whenever you find the time.
+Depending on the structure of your classes and your teaching schedule, if you choose to pursue an online Master of Education degree, you can learn at your convenience, logging in during the weekends, in the evening, or whenever you find the time.
 If you have an internet connection and a quiet space available, you can focus on your coursework.

 Online classes also limit your need to commute.
 This is a huge consideration if you already spend a lot of time in the car.
 That extra hour that would ordinarily be spent driving, parking, and rushing to class can instead be dedicated to studying or working on your next lesson plan.

 Support is crucial if you are going to take on the challenge of working full time and earning your master’s degree.
 Grad school students understand exactly what you have on your plate—and why you’ve decided to take on an extra commitment when teaching already keeps you busy.

 Whether your program primarily consists of online or in-person classes, your effort to build a network of fellow students and professionals will pay off.
 You can consult these individuals not only while you are enrolled in your M.Ed. program, but also long after you graduate and take the next step in your career.